Downtown Crossing in Boston in Suffolk County, Massachusetts — The American Northeast (New England)

 Topics.
 This historical marker is listed in these topic lists: Architecture • Industry & Commerce.
 A significant historical year for this entry is 1793.

 Location.
 42° 21.338′ N, 71° 3.534′ W. Marker is in Boston, Massachusetts, in Suffolk County.
 It is in Downtown Crossing.
-Marker is at the intersection of Franklin Street and Hawley Street, on the left when traveling west on Franklin Street.
+It is at the intersection of Franklin Street and Hawley Street, on the left when traveling west on Franklin Street.
 Touch for map.
 Marker is in this post office area: Boston MA 02110, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Trinity Church (about 300 feet away, measured in a direct line); Trinity Church in the City of Boston (about 300 feet away); The Gerrymander (about 400 feet away); Birthplace of Ralph Waldo Emerson (about 400 feet away); Jordan Marsh (about 400 feet away); Boston Transcript Building (about 400 feet away); Beginning of Jordan Marsh (about 400 feet away); The Province House (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Trinity Church (about 300 feet away, measured in a direct line); Trinity Church in the City of Boston (about 300 feet away); The Gerrymander (about 400 feet away); Birthplace of Ralph Waldo Emerson (about 400 feet away); Jordan Marsh (about 400 feet away); Boston Transcript Building (about 400 feet away); Beginning of Jordan Marsh (about 400 feet away); The Province House (about 500 feet away).
 Touch for a list and map of all markers in Boston.